 - Difficulty in fully extending the affected arm

 Some people feel pain, while others do not.

 Risk Factors for Radial Tunnel Syndrome

 Risk factors include repetitive movement of the arms, such as the motions of:

 Radial Tunnel Syndrome Diagnosis

-Treatment depends on the severity of injury.
-For people with mild Radial Tunnel Syndrome, it may heal on its own.
+Treatment depends on the severity of the injury.
+For people with mild radial tunnel syndrome, it may heal on its own.
 However, when symptoms interfere with activities of daily living, the patient may need anti-inflammatory medications or steroid injections to alleviate pain.
 If pain is more acute, transcutaneous electrical nerve stimulation (TENS therapy) can help to relieve it.
 The doctor may recommend immobilizing the arm with a splint.

 In rare circumstances, surgery may be necessary to relieve pressure on the nerve.